insight-platform/Savant/docs/source/getting_started/2_running.rst

 Running a Savant module
 =======================

-Every piece of Savant framework is executed in a docker container normally.
-We provide such compose files for evey example we have developed so far.
-To get idea how to run a Savant module, let us take a look at the docker compose from one of the Savant examples:
+Pieces of Savant framework are normally run in a docker containers.
+We provide docker compose files for examples we have developed so far.
+To get an idea how to run a Savant module, let us take a look at the docker compose from one of the Savant examples:

 .. literalinclude:: ../../../samples/nvidia_car_classification/docker-compose.x86.yml
   :language: YAML

 The file introduces several services:

-- ``module``:  Savant module that runs video analytics on the video streams;
+- ``module``:  the Savant module that runs video analytics on the video streams;
-- ``rtsp-source``: adapter that provides video streams from RTSP cameras to the module;
+- ``rtsp-source``: the adapter that ingests video streams from the RTSP camera to the module;
-- ``always-on-sink``: adapter that receives the results of video analytics and represents them in the form of RTSP-stream.
+- ``always-on-sink``: the adapter that receives the results of video analytics and represents them as RTSP-stream.

-In the next sections, we dive into the details of each service.
-We will explain what are the adapters and how do they communicate with modules.
+In the following sections, we dive into the details of modules and explain what the adapters are and how do they communicate with modules.